-Depending upon your local policies, students may participate in practice but may not participate interscholastically until eligibility is established.
+Depending upon your local policies, students may participate in practice pre-season scrimmages, but may not participate interscholastically until eligibility is established.

-The establishment of interscholastic eligibility is for those students who participate in games or scrimmages between/with other schools in those programs under NJSIAA jurisdiction.
+The establishment of interscholastic eligibility is for those students who participate in games between/with other schools in those programs under NJSIAA jurisdiction.
 Local policies determine participation eligibility in all other activities.